isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 #### 1. My employee is unable to enter Singapore on the date indicated in the application.
 Can I amend the application and seek a refund for the COVID-19 PCR test?

 Employers are strongly encouraged to ensure that their employees can enter Singapore on the date indicated in the application.
-This is because the pre-payments made for the cost of SDF and COVID-19 Polymerase Chain Reaction test (“PCR test”) during application, are <u>non-refundable</u>.
-Forfeited pre-payments will go towards covering the relevant cost incurred to secure and prepare an accommodation for a traveller.
+This is because the pre-payment made for the COVID-19 Polymerase Chain Reaction test (“PCR test”) during application is <u>non-refundable</u>.
+Forfeited pre-payments will go towards covering the relevant cost incurred to secure and prepare an appointment for a traveller.

 Requests for refunds or change in entry date will only be considered if there are unforeseen extenuating factors, e.g. compassionate reasons.
 For such cases, employers may write to <a href="mailto:COVID_SafeTravelAppeals@mti.gov.sg">COVID_SafeTravelAppeals@mti.gov.sg</a> with the relevant supporting documents.